rui314/chibicc/README.md

     - issue #31 Anonymously named bitfield member segfaults compiler from Anonymously named bitfield member segfaults compiler fixed by zamfofex
     - issue #45 When anonymous union field is specified by designator, compiler crashe from vain0x fixed by zamfofex
     - issue #80 Size of string is wrong from tyfkda
+    - issue #72 Internal error when initializing array of long with string literals from GabrielRavier
+    - issue #47 postfix tails on compound literals from vain0x
+    - issue #62 Nested designators error from sanxiyn
+    - issue #37 Using goto inside statement expressions gives an error from edubart
+    - issue #63 Function type parameter without identifier errs by sanxiyn

 ## release notes